apache/shardingsphere-doc/document/current/content/features/test-engine/rewrite-test-engine.en.md

 ### Test

-The rewrite tests are in the test part under `sharding-core/sharding-core-rewrite` .
+The rewrite tests are in the test folder under `sharding-core/sharding-core-rewrite` .
 Followings are the main part for rewrite tests:

   - test engine
   - environment configuration